-Front group for the radical cult ACORN
+Front group for the (now defunct) radical cult ACORN

 Spearheads the Voting Rights Movement